|Joseph Edwards Dickson and Tennie Dickson|

 The children of Henry Dickson (1812 - 1906) and Elizabeth Edwards (1815 - 1905) were:

-The three known children of Henry Dickson Jr. and Elizabeth Edwards were Sarah Maria Dickson who was born in Drummond on 20th April 1864, our great-grandfather Joseph Edwards Dickson born circa 1865, and David Dickson.
+The four known children of Henry Dickson Jr. and Elizabeth Edwards were Sarah Maria Dickson who was born in Drummond on 20th April 1864, our great-grandfather Joseph Edwards Dickson born circa 1865, David Dickson and Rosanna Dickson.

 Elizabeth Dickson, née Edwards, died at Drummond aged 90 on 29th April 1905; the informant was her son David.

-Henry Dickson of Drummond, father of Sarah Maria, Joseph and David, and husband of Elizabeth Edwards, died a widower aged 94 on 15th August 1906.
+Henry Dickson of Drummond, father of Sarah Maria, Joseph, David and Rosanna, and husband of Elizabeth Edwards, died a widower aged 94 on 15th August 1906.
 I hope I've inherited their genes.

 In 1911 Henry's son David Dickson and his wife were still living at Moy.
 David's wife was Anna Maria Atkinson.
-David Dickson, son of Henry Dickson and Elizabeth Edwards, had married Anna Maria Atkinson, the daughter of John Atkinson of Coolhill, in Drumglass on 2nd August 1898 - this was witnessed by Thomas J. Dickson and Lizzie Atkinson.
+David Dickson, son of Henry Dickson and Elizabeth Edwards, had married Anna Maria Atkinson, the daughter of John Atkinson of Coolhill, in Drumglass on 2nd August 1898 - this was witnessed by his - possible - brother Thomas J. Dickson and Lizzie Atkinson.

 The children of David Dickson and Anna Maria Atkinson were: